 So cease lament.
 Drop this heavy load that you carry around with you every day.
 Stop worrying about what people think of you.
 They don’t think of you.

 If you make a blooper and persons laugh?
 Celebrate this.
 You have made some people happier for an instant.
-Tomorrow they will sink back into their lives of quiet desperation and forget about you and what you did.
+Tomorrow they will sink back into their lives with their own thoughts and preoccupations and forget about you and what you did.

-Your challenge is to not be quietly desperate yourself.
+Your challenge is to focus on that which serves you so that you can step into your full potential.
 And you will have taken an important step on this path when you stop thinking of what they are thinking of you!